Updated for 2023

 The only restaurant in Malibu where it’s possible to put your feet in the sand as you dine.
 This famous, family-friendly eatery offers tables inside as well as some directly on the beach.
 It’s also a fun place to go for a special occasion or to bring out-of-town family members.

 23500 Civic Center Way, Malibu, CA 90265

 Legacy Park isn’t like other parks (meaning you won’t find a large playground here).
 Instead, families will find a learning center, informational kiosks, and a cultural interpretive center.
 Legacy Park is also continuously working to improve the surrounding environment.
-Here, water quality is being improved, open space being preserved, and native habitat restored.
+Here, water quality is being improved, open space is being preserved, and native habitats are being restored.

 Trancas Country Market

 Trancas Country Market is another shopping and dining destination for your family to explore.
 It is set on a “17-acre natural sanctuary” and features a rustic, barn-style design.
 While you stroll and shop, you’ll be treated to scenic views of the mountains and the beach.

 Be sure to stop into SweetBu Candy Co, a locally run and family-owned old-fashioned candy shop.
 You’ll find a large assortment of sweet treats including vegan and organic, nostalgic treats, specialty candy, international favorites, and more.

 Las Flores Creek Park

 3805 Las Flores Canyon Rd., Malibu, CA 90265